DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/15 Configure Search.md

 To disable the search, set the [searchEnabled](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#searchEnabled) property to **false**.

 In the following code, the **searchMode** property is set to *"contains"*.
 This mode allows users to find items that contain the search value.
-The **searchExpr** property is set to an array of two data fields, and the component searches across them both.
-The **minSearchLength** property indicates that the search begins only when users type in two or more characters.
+The **searchExpr** property is set to an array of two data fields to searches both fields.
+The **minSearchLength** property indicates that the search begins only when users type two or more characters.
 The **showDataBeforeSearch** property is set to **true**, and the component shows items before the search starts.

 ---
 ##### jQuery